Oregon Humanities is looking for people who want to get people talking, listening, and connecting to one another.

 How to apply

-To apply, please complete the application below and submit your résumé (two pages max).
+To apply, please complete our online application by February 9, 2018.
 If you would like to propose more than one question or topic, please submit a separate application for each.

-Based on an initial application review, we will select candidates for virtual or in-person (in Portland) interviews, which will be held in March and April 2017.
-As part of the interview, each candidate will be asked to introduce themselves and their topic as they would in a public conversation and come prepared with one question or prompt they might use to get a discussion started.
-The purpose is not to present a polished program, but to give us a feel for your relationship to the topic and how you approach leading a conversation.
-Individuals selected to be Conversation Project leaders are required to attend a facilitator training and program orientation on June 9, 2017, for which Oregon Humanities will provide an honorarium and cover travel costs.
+Based on an initial application review, we will select candidates for virtual or in-person (in Portland) interviews, which will be held in March 2018.
+As part of the interview, each candidate will be asked to lead a sample conversation and come prepared with one question or prompt to get a discussion started.
+The purpose is not to present a polished program, but to give us a feel for how you approach leading a conversation.
+Individuals selected to be Conversation Project leaders are required to attend a facilitator training on May 18, 2018, for which Oregon Humanities will provide an honorarium and cover travel costs.

 No comments yet.